 Table 1.
-Panels of Analyses, volumes, sampling procedure and assay price (per sample).
+Panels of Analyses, volumes and sampling procedures.

 Note : In addition to the total analysis volume (cumulated volumes for each analyte), please add a 30ul dead volume of plasma/serum.
 Sample remains will be available to users after completion of the analyses.

 Please contact us at least 7 days in advance to discuss the blood sampling procedure and our availability to perform the analyses.